hauze-v/jabjabjavascript/intro-to-DOM/NOTES.md

 In JavaScript, every function is an object.
 An object is a collection of key:value pairs.
 If a value is a primitive (number, string, boolean), or another object, the value is considered a property.
 If a value is a function, it's called a method.

 Within the scope of an object, a function is referred to as a method of that object.
 It is invoked from the object namespace `MyObj.theMethod()`.
 Since we said that a function is an object, a function within a function can be considered a method of that function.

+## Difference between nodes and elements ##
+In the DOM heirarchy, everything is a Node.

+An element, is a specific type of Node.
+For example, take a paragraph tag.
+The p tag itself is the paragraph node and the text inside is called the text node.
+Together though, they're called an Element.
+There are lots of other Nodes on the DOM, like comments.
+HTML comments are nodes as well.

+Just know that the DOM is made up of many Nodes and Nodes sit above elements in the heirarchy.